Legal recourses for the syndicate of co-owners regarding latent defects, faulty design and construction defects

 Demand letter

-If there is no response to this notice, or a refusal to act on it, the syndicate must then send a demand letter to the persons concerned, to summon them to honour their obligations.
+If there is no response to this notice, or a refusal to act on it, the syndicate must then send a letter of demand to the persons concerned, to summon them to honour their obligations.
 Usually, this letter is accompanied by a report written by a building professional describing the defects.
 It will also provide for a period during which repairs must be carried out, at the expense of the persons responsible.
 If no action is taken, the syndicate will have the corrective work carried out itself.
 It will then claim the expenses incurred, by means of an appropriate recourse.
 Take note that it is possible to merge, in the same document, the notice of a defect which would include the request to remedy it (demand letter).

 Newly created co-ownership